-Enterprise M3 LEP is working through its Skills Advisory Panel, and hand in hand with partners across Surrey and Hampshire, to support an economic environment which maintains the area's outstanding skills and talent base and its specialisms in digital, design and knowledgebased industries and sectors.
+Enterprise M3 LEP is working through its Skills Advisory Panel, and hand in hand with partners across Surrey and Hampshire, to support an economic environment which maintains the area's outstanding skills and talent base and its specialisms in digital, design and knowledge-based industries and sectors.

-This Skills Action Plan is part of that work.
+This Skills Action Plan & Local Skills Report is part of that work.
 It flows directly from Revive and Renew, A Recovery and Renewal Action Plan for the Enterprise M3 Area to focus on identifying the evidence-based interventions needed to ensure the region has the skills and jobs for a strong economic recovery, and an ambitious vision for grasping the labour market and skills opportunities in the future.

-The findings in this document are based on a significant amount of comprehensive evidence and analysis from work done for the EM3 area Local Industrial Strategy and, in light of the pandemic, an update for Revive and Renew.
+The findings in this document are based on a significant amount of comprehensive evidence and analysis from work done with the Department for Education, the EM3 area Local Industrial Strategy and, in light of the pandemic, an update for Revive and Renew.